 In some places you shouldn't take photos, you shouldn't film, you should just be.
 Maybe more importantly, you should let others be.

-You cannot actually see the tooth when visiting the Sacred Tooth Temple, as it is kept in the smallest of seven nested golden caskets (think Matryoshka dolls) shaped like a stupa or dagoba, that are kept in an inner shrine inside the temple.
+You cannot actually see the relic of the tooth of the Buddha when visiting the Kandy Tooth Temple, as it is kept in the smallest of seven nested golden caskets (think Matryoshka dolls) shaped like a stupa or dagoba, that are kept in an inner shrine inside the temple.

 The Temple of the Tooth was heavily damaged in 1998 when members of the LTTE (Hindu Tamil separatists) performed a truck bombing at the entrance.
 The temple was swiftly restored, but if you want to visit it now you have to pass through a security checkpoint.

-The sacred tooth relic used to leave the temple once a year, during Esala Perahera.
-It would then go on a 10-day parade with torches, dancers, drummers and elephants.
-The relic itself – still hidden away inside the caskets – was carried by an royal male elephant accompanied by two smaller elephants.
+The sacred tooth relic used to leave the temple in Kandy once a year, during Esala Perahera.
+It would then go on a 10-day parade with torches, dancers, drummers, and elephants.
+The relic itself – still hidden away inside the caskets – was carried by a royal male elephant accompanied by two smaller elephants.
 Because of tensions with the Tamil Tigers, however, the sacred tooth has remained in the temple since 1990 and now only a casket is brought on the parade to represent the tooth.

 “The Sri Dalada Maligawa in Kandy, the temple which houses the Sacred Tooth Relic of The Buddha, is possibly the most sacred Buddhist shrine in the world.
 It is venerated not only by Buddhists in Sri Lanka but by Buddhists all over the world.”